Almería Ripper: Victims

 On 6 October 1991, two farmers found the decomposing body of a young woman in Punta Etinas, near the municipality of Roquetas de Mar.
 She had been killed by a blow to the temple from a blunt object and was wearing only a red bra.
 At different points, investigators speculated that two different missing women were this victim – 27-year-old British nurse Alexandra Lily Lye, missing since 30 August 1991; and 23-year-old Isabel Nieto Rubio, who had gone missing on 2 March 1990.
 Both possibilities were ruled out – Lye's body was identified in November of that year and two people, English national Ian Welch and his Spanish wife Sonia Gil, were held for her murder, but released six months later due to a lack of evidence.
 Nieto remains listed as a missing person.

 On 25 January 1993, the naked body of 25-year-old María Leal was found on a beach near Aguadulce by a German tourist.
 Like the previous victims, she had been strangled to death.
-At the time of her death, she was pregnant with a girl and was last seen getting into a dark blue car with a dented real spoiler in the early hours of the morning.
+At the time of her death, she was pregnant with a girl and was last seen getting into a dark blue car with a dented rear spoiler in the early hours of the morning.
 The owner of the car was never arrested, as there was a lack of evidence linking him to the death.

 On 5 July, a gardener in El Ejido came across the body of 25-year-old Khadija "La Katty" Monsar, a Moroccan prostitute who worked at the Pampanico Hotel, in the Cuatro Vientos area.
 She was also found naked and strangled.

 On 2 August 1994, the body of 22-year-old Nadia Hach Amar, a Dutch prostitute of Moroccan descent, was found behind a soccer field in the Los Ángeles neighborhood of Almería.

 The final two victims were killed in 1995.
 The first was 24-year-old Aurora Amador, who was found strangled and with a blow to the head in a sinkhole nested between Aguadulce and Almería.
 After interviewing other prostitutes, authorities learned that Amador was last seen getting into a metallic gray Opel Corsa in Nicolás Salmerón Park, whose license plate ended with "5AB".
 The vehicle was traced to a prison guard stationed in Granada who had previously been reported to his superiors for sexual assault, but was never prosecuted.
 The man was questioned for five of the deaths, but due to a lack of conclusive evidence and pressure from Madrid to focus on other cases, he was never charged.